fishcus/KAP-manual/en/query/operator_function/function/grouping_function.en.md

 ## Grouping Function

-Users can use grouping function to aggregate data grouping by different keys in one SQL statements.
+Users can use grouping function to aggregate data grouping by different keys in one SQL statement.

 Kyligence Enterprise supports the following grouping function,